fentresspaul61B/Deploy-Whisper-On-GCP/README.md

 I have documented all these steps already in this repo: https://github.com/fentresspaul61B/Deploy-API-with-Large-Files-GCP-Cloud-Run

 For the sake of brevity I will include the steps required, and not touch on the ones that are not required (like setting budget alerts).
-However,

 I suggest to eventually add budget alerts, as using APIs on GCP can lead to unexpected bills when mistakes are made, leading to large bills, and this is compounded by the fact we are also adding a GPU server instance.